attuo/ClipboardHelper/README.md

 # ClipboardHelper

 Windows program to keep latest copied texts in list, so you can use them later.
-This project is made as a hobby to solve the problem I personally face time to time and think that would be something that someone has also irritated.
+This project is made as a hobby to solve the problem I personally face time to time and I think the problem irritates someone else too.

 ![alt tag](https://i.imgur.com/5UngsBw.gif)